 The Microsoft Windows XP operating system provides System Restore to allow you to return your computer to an earlier operating state (without affecting data files) if changes to the hardware, software, or other system settings have left the computer in an undesirable operating state.
 See the Windows Help and Support Center for information on using System Restore.
-To access help, see "Finding Information for Your Computer" on page 17.
+To access help, see page 17.